Project-Mau/mau/docs/index.rst

 Mau
 ===

-This is the documentation of **Mau**, a lightweight a lightweight markup language heavily inspired by AsciiDoc_, Asciidoctor_ and Markdown_.
+**Mau** is a lightweight a lightweight markup language heavily inspired by AsciiDoc_, Asciidoctor_ and Markdown_.

-Please refer to the README.md file for now to get a quick intro to the tool command line.
+The documentation is hosted at TDCB_.

 Contents
 ========